Autographs of Computing and Nursing Giants

 and the most widely used within corporate intranets,

-now considered an essential business tool
+now considered an essential business tool.

-Max Mathews (1926-2011), Don Knuth
+Max Mathews (1926-2011) and Don Knuth

 These autographs were signed at the 80th birthday celebration concert and reception for Max Mathews at the Computer History Museum in Mountain View, California, on March 29th, 2007, in my copy of Mathews' 1969 textbook, The Technology of Computer Music (MIT Press).